Reed Blankenship: 2024

 On April 1, 2024, the Philadelphia Eagles signed Blankenship to a one–year, $3.93 million contract extension that is fully-guaranteed and includes an initial signing bonus of $1.85 million.
 He entered training camp slated as the de facto starting free safety under new defensive coordinator Vic Fangio after Sean Desai was fired after one season.
 Head coach Nick Sirianni named him the starting free safety to begin the season and paired him with strong safety C. J. Gardner-Johnson.

 On September 6, 2024, in a week one matchup against the Green Bay Packers in São Paulo, Blankenship picked off quarterback Jordan Love in the 3rd Quarter.
 The following week, Blankenship racked up a season-high ten combined tackles (nine solo) during a 21–22 loss to the Atlanta Falcons.
 In Week 3, he made two solo tackles, broke up a pass, and secured a 15–12 win against the New Orleans Saints with an interception off a pass by Derek Carr to wide receiver Rashid Shaheed.
 On December 4, 2024, Blankenship made four combined tackles (three solo) before exiting the game in the third quarter of a 24–19 win at the Baltimore Ravens after suffering a concussion following an accidental collision with cornerback Cooper DeJean while breaking up a pass to wide receiver Nelson Agholor.
 On December 22, 2024, Blankenship made five solo tackles and set a career-high with his fourth interception of the season off a pass attempt thrown by Jayden Daniels intended for wide receiver Luke McCaffrey as the Eagles lost 33–36 at the Washington Commanders.
 He finished the season with a total of 78 combined tackles (62 solo), six pass deflections, and a career-high four interceptions in 15 games and 15 starts.

 The Philadelphia Eagles finished the 2024 NFL season first in the NFC East with a 14–3 record.
 On January 12, 2025, Blankenship recorded his first start in the postseason and had 11 combined tackles (seven solo) and a forced fumble during a 22–10 victory in the NFC Wildcard Game against the Green Bay Packers.
 The following week, the Eagles secured a 28–22 win against the Los Angeles Rams in the Divisional Round.
-On January 26, 2025, he started in the NFC Championship Game and had seven combined tackles (five solo) and recovered a fumble as the Eagles routed the Washington Commanders 55–23 to advance to the Super Bowl.
+On January 26, 2025, he had seven combined tackles (five solo) and recovered a fumble as the Eagles routed the Washington Commanders 55–23 to advance to the Super Bowl.
 On February 9, 2025, Blankenship started in Super Bowl LIX and had three combined tackles (one solo) during a 40–22 victory against the Kansas City Chiefs.
 He earned the first Super Bowl ring of his career.

+Houston Texans

+On March 13, 2026, Blankenship signed a three-year, $24.75 million contract with the Houston Texans.